-REQUIRED COURSES UNITS
+Tetal Unita 4

+Child Development 3 OR 4 3

+Child Development 11 3

+English 28/31 3

+Child Development 2 3

 Child Development 1 3

-Child Development 2 3

-English 28/31 3

-Child Development 11 3

-Child Development 3 OR 4 3

-Note: co-requisite or advisory requirements for Eng.
-21 or 73 & 28 or 31 for

-To qualify for Title 22, Director, take above core units and CD 38 Administration & Supervision of Early Childhood Programs I.
+- Note: co-requisite or advisory requirements for Eng.
+21 or 73 & 28 or 31 for above classes.
+You may also satisfy this requirement through appropriate placement on the College Assessment. - To qualify for Title 22, Director, take above core units and CD 38Administration & Supervision of Early Childhood Programs I.